Two key policy documents inform how the Board manages the key issues of:

 Coast Protection Board Position Paper May 2015

-In response to a request from the Minister for Sustainability, Environment and Conservation, the Coast Protection Board has prepared a position paper on future coastal management priorities such as the impact of sea level rise, coastal land-use planning, development in hazardous area and cost/benefit of protection versus retreat.
+In response to a request from the former Minister for Sustainability, Environment and Conservation, the Coast Protection Board prepared a position paper on future coastal management priorities such as the impact of sea level rise, coastal land-use planning, development in hazardous area and cost/benefit of protection versus retreat.

 Refer to our reference material page.